istio/istio.io/content/docs/examples/advanced-egress/wildcard-https-egress-gateway/index.md

 ## Background

-Suppose we want to enable secure egress traffic control in Istio for the `wikipedia.org` sites in all the languages.
+Suppose you want to enable secure egress traffic control in Istio for the `wikipedia.org` sites in all the languages.
 Each version of `wikipedia.org` in a particular language has its own hostname, e.g. `en.wikipedia.org` and `de.wikipedia.org` in the English and the German languages, respectively.
-We want to enable the egress traffic by common configuration items for all the _wikipedia_ sites, without the need to specify the sites in all the languages.
+You want to enable the egress traffic by common configuration items for all the _wikipedia_ sites, without the need to specify the sites in all the languages.

 ## Before you begin